stacy-tech/caricom-cli/README.md

 ## License

 This app is licensed under the MIT License.
-See [MIT] LIcense for more information.
+See [MIT](https://choosealicense.com/license/mit) LIcense for more information.

 ## Acknowledgement

 .
 Flatiron School
-.
-Laura ~ Cohort lead